1985 Magnolia Quench Plus season

-The 1985 Magnolia Ice Cream Makers season was the 11th season of the franchise in the Philippine Basketball Association (PBA).
-Known as Magnolia Quench Plus in the Reinforced Conference.
+The 1985 Magnolia Quench Plus season was the 11th season of the franchise in the Philippine Basketball Association (PBA).
+Known as Magnolia Ice Cream Makers in the Open Conference and All Filipino Conference.

 Award

 Playing-coach Norman Black won Best Import honors in the Open Conference.

 Finals stint

 Magnolia Ice Cream Makers, the former Gold Eagle Beermen in the previous year, started the 1985 PBA season with a bang with returning import Norman Black now as the team's playing coach.
 In the Open Conference, Magnolia battled tremendous odds in reaching the finals with Black leading the charge.
 Standing only at 6-5, Black outhustled and outwitted opposing imports who were taller than him in steering Magnolia to a best-of-seven finals showdown with powerhouse Great Taste for the first conference crown.

 A decided underdog, Magnolia defied the skeptics and held Great Taste on even terms with two wins apiece before folding up to lose the series in six games.
 It was the ballclub's second runner-up finish in 11 years as a PBA founding franchise.